 The rates were effective January 1, 2013 to airlines and airline consortia (signatory airlines) agreeing to the methodology and executing a rate agreement with LAWA.
 Agreements with signatory airlines terminate on December 31, 2022.
 The rate agreement provides a Signatory Transitional Phase-in (STP) program that allows for reduced rates during the first five years of the implementation period; this program expired in fiscal year 2018 for the calendar 2018 rate setting.
+Signatory airlines in good standing are also eligible to participate to rate agreement revenue sharing programs.

-Airlines with existing leases that opt not to sign an agreement under the methodology (non-signatory tenant airlines) will continue to pay rates and charges based on their current leases until they sign the rate agreement.
-Airlines with no existing leases that opt not to sign the rate agreement (non-signatory tariff airlines) are charged the tariff rates.
-Non-signatory airlines are not eligible to participate in the STP and revenue sharing programs.
+Prior to fiscal year 2019, airlines with existing leases that opted not to sign an agreement under the methodology (non-signatory tenant airlines) continued to pay rates and charges based on their legacy leases.
+During fiscal year 2019, all such remaining aeronautical leases were transitioned to the rate agreement methodology.